cmu-sei/juneberry/docs/overview.md

 as relative to this data root.

 By default, the dataroot directory is assumed to be a peer of the workspace.
-The data root directory path can be set via the `-d` command line switch or `JUNEBERRY_DATAROOT` environment variable.
+The data root directory path can be set via the `-d` command line switch or `JUNEBERRY_DATA_ROOT` environment variable.
 Refer to
 [Getting Started - Specifying the structure manually](getting_started.md#Specifying the structure manually) for details.